screetsec/TheFatRat/README.md

 ![Banner](https://user-images.githubusercontent.com/17976841/65820028-6ae17e00-e24e-11e9-894f-35836481cc2c.png)

 **TheFatRat** is an exploiting tool which compiles a malware with famous payload, and then the compiled maware can be executed on Linux , Windows , Mac and Android. **TheFatRat** Provides An Easy way to create Backdoors and Payload which can bypass most anti-virus.

+ ## Information
+ This tool is for educational purpose only, usage of TheFatRat for attacking targets without prior mutual consent is illegal.
+Developers assume no liability and are not responsible for any misuse or damage cause by this program.

  ## Features !
  - Fully Automating MSFvenom & Metasploit.
 - Local or remote listener Generation.